hennerw/ggSurvival/README.md

 ## ggplot Themes

-For people who are comfortable with ggplot and want to customize their plot, useing `ggSimpleSurv()` will produce a minimal ggplot that can be moddified with standard ggplot functions such as theme.
+For people who are comfortable with ggplot and want to customize their plot, using `ggSimpleSurv()` will produce a minimal ggplot that can be modified with standard ggplot functions such as theme.
 (Though not facet wrapping, see the power user section)

 ```r